Australian parliamentary network hacked; no sign data stolen

 - Big decline in Vancouver, B.C., home prices could be just tip of iceberg

-In 2011 it was reported China was suspected of accessing the email system used by lawmakers and parliamentary staff.
+Though Australian officials have not blamed any country, in 2011 it was reported China was suspected of accessing the email system used by lawmakers and parliamentary staff.

+Cybersecurity expert Fergus Hanson, from the Australian Strategic Policy Institute, said it’s likely a “nation-state” was behind the incident.

+“There would be lots of juicy correspondence between staffers about who is doing what and dirt files on different politicians,” Hanson said.
+“There might be interesting information about parliamentary perks that are given to politicians that the public may not like.
+There may be whole email stashes that could damage one party or another party.”